UnicoLab/keras-model-registry/docs/api/models.md

 # 🤖 Models API Reference

-Welcome to the KMR Models documentation!
+Welcome to the KerasFactory Models documentation!
 All models are designed to work exclusively with **Keras 3** and provide specialized implementations for advanced machine learning tasks including time series forecasting, tabular data processing, and multimodal learning.

 !!! tip "What You'll Find Here"
     Each model includes detailed documentation with: